395110n/CSUY3083Project/README.md

 TODO:
 1. implement 'host' roles
-	based on permission, each page should leave a concole that could input sql commands and change tables
+	1. based on permission, each page should leave a concole that could input sql commands and change tables

-	For each table should allow insert, modify users
+	2. For each table should allow insert, modify users
+2. implement 'officer/employee' role?
+	1. these users can see the full table without any limitations
+	2. however, they dont have the add/delete/update buttons/options

 Testing:
 create new databses with XAMPP, import Criminal_Records.sql and usrs.sql.